Low Water Pressure in Faucets

 These low water pressure and flow problems are very common just after a water main break in a municipal water system.
 Sand, dirt and other debris can enter municipal piping systems when a water main fractures.
 Once the water main is repaired, this debris is transported through the water system and can end up in your home.

-Small shavings of piping, soldering flux, sediment, etc. can also be carried through your own pipes when repairs are made to your plumbing system or new piping is added at your home.
+Small shavings of piping, soldering flux, sediment, etc. can also be carried through your own pipes when repairs are made to your plumbing system or new piping is added to your home.
 Problems can also happen by simply turning on or off a main or secondary water control valve within your home by a plumber who might be installing a new faucet or performing a repair.

 If a city water main or water line inside your home is drained and then refilled with water, the incoming water can break off tremendous amounts of sediment and carry it through the water system.
 This happens when the surge of water rushes into the empty pipes creating a miniature tsunami of roiling water and sediment as the water fills the pipes.